 The Garland device in Hellsinker is powered by four dead children buried beneath it.
 To get the best ending, you must face Garland, then defeat the spirits of the children, who have taken a great interest in a cat and insist on bringing it into battle.

-In Deus Ex Human Revolution, the Hyron Project is a immense quantum computer/security system powered by three women trapped in life support pods, who constantly beg to be allowed to sleep.
+In Deus Ex: Human Revolution, the Hyron Project is a immense quantum computer/security system powered by three women trapped in life support pods, who constantly beg to be allowed to sleep.
 To increase the creepy factor, it acts like a normal computer system, but ends its official announcements with disturbing messages.
+These women don't survive for very long and a DLC reveals there is a secret base which kidnaps women, "processes" them and ships them to the Hyron Project.
+Their experiences throughout this are suffering defined.

 And those system generated passwords?
 Hyron employees keep complaining in internal email how creepy they sound...